ammarhakim/ammar-simjournal/je/je1/je1-periodic-poisson.rst

 Test Problem 2
 --------------

 The domain and resolution are the same as problem 1.
-An anisotropic Gaussian source term of the form
+The source is an anisotropic Gaussian source of the form

 .. math::

   s(x,y) = e^{-10(2x^2+4xy+5y^2)}

-is used.
 The source and the numerical solution is shown below.

 .. figure:: s2-periodic-poisson_2d_src_sol.png
   :width: 100%